codetriplett/stew/README.md

 ```

 ### Refs
-Ref attributes provide access to DOM elements created from your layout.
+Ref properties provide access to DOM elements created from your layout.
 You can pass it a function that will receive the DOM element as a parameter, or you can pass it an array that you want the element pushed to.
 Elements are stored after the layout has been processed but can be accessed by code that you have delayed, such as event listeners or effects.
-See the useMemo section for more info on effets.

 ```js
 const ref = [];